Unofficial collaborator: Activities

 Under the generalised term Informal Collaborator (IM) information gathering was also undertaken by people who were not listed as IMs.
 As an example, that could involve people who simply lived or worked as neighbours of objects deemed relevant to national safety.
 Additionally, people identified by the Stasi as persistent political adversaries ("Feindlich-negative Personen"), were – each according to his/her importance – subject to surveillance by several IMs recruited for the purpose from among their personal contacts.

 Categories

-From 1957 to 1989 the East German Minister for State Security was a man called Erich Mielke.
+From 1957 to 1989 the East German Minister for State Security was Erich Mielke.
 In Guideline 1/79, which was in effect between 1980 and 1989, Mielke classified the work of the Informal Collaborators as follows: